 2. Dakota Lithium 12V 54Ah

 The Dakota Lithium battery only uses the highest quality battery management system and lithium battery cells and offers an industry-leading 11-year warranty.
 Perfect size for small to medium RVs that require general power for small appliances and lights.
-Another notable feature is that it provides a fast charge that will recharge the battery off your solar panels in only 90 minutes.
+Another notable feature is that it provides a fast charge that will recharge the battery using your solar panels in only 90 minutes.

 Dakota Lithium 12V 54Ah (Video)